What is business intelligence (BI)?

 The tools that comprise a business intelligence solution fall into three categories:

-On-premises: These run on your organization’s infrastructure and are commonly used with traditional data warehouses that are also running on-premises.
-They can, however, be less scalable than cloud solutions.
+• On-premises: These run on your organization’s infrastructure and are commonly used with traditional data warehouses.

-Cloud-based: Cloud-based business intelligence tools are especially good at handling streaming data and large volumes of data.
-They can also be cost effective, because the infrastructure and expertise required to maintain the environment are handled by the cloud vendor.
+• Cloud-based: Cloud-based business intelligence tools excel at handling streaming data and large volumes of data.
+They reduce overhead because the cloud vendor manages the underlying infrastructure and environment.

 What are the benefits of business intelligence?